Symptoms with Dry Socket

 When to see a Doctor

-After any tooth extraction, you can expect to have a certain degree of pain and discomfort.
-However, the pain should be able to be managed with pain reliever prescribed by your dentist or oral surgeon.
+After any tooth extraction, you can expect a certain degree of pain and discomfort.
+However, the pain should be able to be managed with a pain reliever prescribed by your dentist or oral surgeon.
 The pain should lessen with time.

-If the pain gets worse in the days after the tooth has been removed, contact your dentist or oral surgeon right away.
+If the pain worsens in the days after the tooth has been removed, contact your dentist or oral surgeon immediately.
 This is not something you want to leave untreated.
-Alabama Fairhope Dental Emergency
+Visit our office, serving Foley, AL for Dental Emergencies today.
+Find your way, down by the Bay!